 We’ve covered a wide range of blog writing costs from agency monthly retainers to in-house salaries.
 Check out this easy chart to compare costs quickly.

-What’s the best over option for blog writing costs that fit your budget AND marketing goals?
-Beauty writing agencies that know your niche and have strong track records of customer engagement, ROI, increased rankings and proven conversions will make your marketing dollar go the furthest.
+Writing agencies that know your niche and have strong track records of customer engagement, ROI, increased rankings and proven conversions will make your marketing dollar go the furthest.

 But don’t just take our word for it, check out our case studies and learn how we helped one client increase annual revenue by 42%, and another garner $12 million in annual sales from organic traffic conversions!